belgattitude/soluble-japha/README.md

 - Efficient, no startup effort, native communication with the JVM ([JSR-223](https://en.wikipedia.org/wiki/Scripting_for_the_Java_Platform) spec).
 - Java objects, methods calls... are proxied to the server through a fast XML-based network protocol.
 - *For support with older `Java.inc` client, see the [legacy compatibility layer](https://github.com/belgattitude/soluble-japha-pjb62-compat).*

+> The `soluble-japha` project replace the `Java.inc` client and has been forked
+> from the original [PHPJavaBridge](http://php-java-bridge.sourceforge.net/pjb/) and provides
+> support for PHP7 and composer.
+See the the [differences here](./docs/notes.md).

 ## Requirements